Carnap's problem for intuitionistic propositional logic: Algebraic semantics

 \ex.[(i)] $a=b\;$ iff $\:a\leq^\A b$ and $b\leq^\A a$.

-Now, to show that $\A$ is a Heyting algebra, we have to check that each of the equations defining (the variety of) Heyting algebras is valid in $\A$.
-But this is completely straightforward.
+To show that $\A$ is a Heyting algebra, we check that each of the equations defining (the variety of) Heyting algebras is valid in $\A$.
+This is completely straightforward.
 Indeed, we have: